sammancoaching/ensemble-machine/README.md

 * SSH for ipv4

 The outbound rules that come by default seem to be ok - should allow all traffic on all ports for ipv4.

-There are still other ProAgile specific settings in these scripts.
-We are working on making these configurable.

 ## How to create a new practice machine that uses JetBrains Projector